mlythgoe/spring-for-graphql/readme.md

 ## Using Postman

-You can use any GraphQL client but the Git repo include a Postman collection.
+You can use any GraphQL client but the Git repo include a Postman collection with useful examples.